Hungtxtran/GettingandCleaningData/CodeBook.md

 9. Merges the subject, y data, std and mean training and the test sets to create one data set **dataset**.
 Then, covert the data frame to data table class.
 We can do it by using `cbind`, `%>%` and `as.data.table`

 10. Lastly, we creat tidy data **tidydataset** with the average of each variable for each activity and each subject using `lapply(.SD,mean)`.
 Reorder them based on Subject `setorder(Subject)` and Gather them based on Subject and Activity `gather(Measure,Mean_value,-Subject,-Activity)`.
 We use `%>%` to chain all the results

+11. Finally, Write the tidy data set into `tidydataset.txt` with `write.table()` command and relevant arguments